Braves vs. White Sox Player Props Betting Odds

 Olson Stats

-- Matt Olson has 87 hits with 17 doubles, two triples, 29 home runs, 54 walks and 72 RBI.
-He's also stolen one base.
+- Matt Olson has 88 hits with 17 doubles, two triples, 30 home runs and 54 walks.
+He has driven in 76 runs with one stolen base.

-- Olson enters this game looking to extend his four-game hit streak.
-In his last five games he is hitting .316 with a double, a home run, three walks and four RBI.
+- Olson takes a five-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .350 with a double, two home runs, a walk and eight RBI.

 Olson Recent Games